parea-ai/CICD-LLM-pipeline/README.md

 To build your LLM and set up automated testing, you’ll need the following frameworks and tools:

-- [CircleCI](https://circleci.com/signup/) – A configuration-as-code CI/CD platform that allows users to run and
-  orchestrate cloud-based pipelines across machines.
+- [PareaAI](https://www.parea.ai/) – A tool created to more efficiently debug language model applications by showing the trace of LLM calls, as well as inputs and outputs for certain prompts.
+This allows you to view the test results and metadata for all LLM calls in a single dashboard.

 - [LangChain](https://docs.langchain.com/docs/) – An open-source framework for developing language model-powered applications.
 It provides prompt templates, models, document loaders, text splitters, and [many other tools for interacting with models](https://docs.langchain.com/docs/category/components).

-- [PareaAI](https://www.parea.ai/) – A tool created to more efficiently debug language model applications by showing the trace of LLM calls, as well as inputs and outputs for certain prompts.
-This allows you to view the test results and metadata for all LLM calls in a single dashboard.

 - [ChromaDB](https://docs.trychroma.com/) – An open-source embedding database/vector store, which tokenizes inputs (in
   our case, text) and stores them in an n-dimensional vector space.
 Chunks of text similar to new inputs can be returned